GSA/ficam-federation/_plan/00_index.md

 collection: plan
 ---

+- Audience: Program Managers
+- Define the project management steps for planning the Federation project.
+- Relying Party Doc Section 5.1 (Page 21) has some materials for this planning.

 A successful federation implementation is one that takes an agency’s mission and business needs into consideration and supports an agency’s processes for interfacing with its customers.
 When there are many externally facing applications, the cost savings are amplified, thereby increasing the benefits of accepting of third-party credentials.
 The RP can use this information to strengthen its business case and gain leadership approval.
 To build the business case, the RP will need to document the costs and benefits of accepting third-party credentials.
 This can be accomplished by taking the following steps:

 ## <span style="color: #0C5C89">**Checklist**</span>